ashleydavis/rfsd-web-page-eleventy/src/faq.md

 You get:
 - A massive 80% discount
-- The chapters currently released (ebook format)
+- The chapters currently released (e-formats: pdf and epub)
 - Review drafts for new chapters in Google Docs
 - New chapters as they are released (ebook format)
 - To work with the author, give feedback and influence the direction of the book